 Moist and tender gluten free cinnamon roll muffins are like the best cinnamon bun you’ve ever tasted—but made quick and easy in a cupcake tin.

 Sometimes, a picture says a thousand words (not always, by the way).
 And yet, I feel the need to mess it up with words anyway.
 Here’s what you can tell about these gluten free cinnamon roll cupcakes just by looking at them: they’re gorgeous.

 But there are a few things you can’t tell, just by looking.
 The top is almost a little crunchy from the cinnamon-sugar filling, and the cake is tender and buttery and not-too-sweet.

-They’re up there with my gluten free carrot cake cupcakes, which I thought were far and away my favorite cupcake in the whole world.
+They’re up there with my gluten free carrot cake cupcakes, which I thought were my favorite cupcake in the whole world.
 Now, I’ve got some soul-searching to do.

 You know how some people are chocolate people, and others are vanilla people?
 (I’m an everything person, myself – I don’t discriminate among baked goods, not really.)